ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 The two other methods of this component are used to server user interaction.

-The conversation.service .ts defines the method to do the HTTP request.
+The conversation.service.ts defines the method to do the HTTP request to the backend for frontend server running in nodejs.

 ```
 submitMessage(msg:string,ctx:any): Observable<any>{
   let bodyString = JSON.stringify(  { text:msg,context:ctx });